alexmurari/Repositive/readme.md

 1. [Overview](#1-overview)

+---

 ## 1. Overview

-The objective os this library is to provide plug-and-play repository interfaces and implementations:
+The objective of this library is to provide plug-and-play repository interfaces and implementations:

 **Example:**